 \item {\em DNA-domain processing: } The barcoded check parity is first decoded via minimum-distance decoding applied to the last $\beta$ DNA symbols.
 If markers were introduced during encoding, an estimate of the offset pattern is then derived by solving a marker-centric maximum a posteriori (MAP) problem of the form $\hat{\boldsymbol{\delta}} = \arg\max_{\boldsymbol{\delta}} P(\boldsymbol{\delta}\mid \text{marker observations})$, as detailed in Supplementary Note S1.
 The DNA symbols at the estimated marker locations are subsequently removed, and the remaining sequence is mapped to binary according to $\mathsf{A}\mapsto 00$, $\mathsf{T}\mapsto 01$, $\mathsf{C}\mapsto 10$, and $\mathsf{G}\mapsto 11$.

 \item {\em Binary-domain processing: } If an estimate $\hat{\boldsymbol{\delta}}$ is available, the binary sequence is parsed accordingly.
 Symbols with nonzero estimated offsets are marked as erasures, while the remaining symbols are retained with their recovered values.
 All retained symbols, excluding the check parity, are then passed to the underlying RS decoder.
 The decoded fragment is subsequently validated using the check parity.
 If validation fails, a refined set of candidate offset patterns is generated and tested via a neighborhood search around \(\hat{\boldsymbol{\delta}}\), as described in Ref.~\cite{MGCP}.
-If none of the candidates yields a valid result, the entire sequence is declared an erasure, i.e., a dropout.
-If markers were not introduced during encoding and therefore no initial estimate~\(\hat{\boldsymbol{\delta}}\) is available, candidate offset patterns are generated by exhaustive guessing and tested in turn, resulting in increased decoding complexity as discussed in Ref.~\cite{hanna2024GC,GCP}.
+If none of the candidates yields a valid result, the sequence is discarded.
+In the absence of markers, no initial estimate \(\hat{\boldsymbol{\delta}}\) is available; candidate offset patterns are therefore generated by exhaustive guessing and tested in turn, resulting in increased decoding complexity, as discussed in Refs.~\cite{hanna2024GC,GCP}.

 \end{enumerate}